 Thermometer: Seeing as though the entire HVAC industry revolves around hot and cold temperatures, a digital thermometer will become your best friend at any job site.
 In fact, you probably want to stock up on several of these, as it’s all too common to mistakenly leave one in a return or supply vent.
 Dependable, digital thermometers make for the best HVAC tools, but infrared digital thermometers can take recordable readings, identify overheated breakers/compressors/motors, and point out vents to customers.
 There are an array of digital thermometers available, including pocket-knife and folding-pocket styles, dual temperature thermometers, and solar-powered options.

 Drill: Unless you want to be tethered to an electrical outlet, a cordless drill with batteries is the move to make.
-Boasting power, portability, and versatility, a drill with a diverse set of bits—including hex, Philips, hole saws, and arbors—will become the hero of any job site.
+Boasting power, portability, and versatility, a cordless drill with a diverse set of bits—including hex, Philips, hole saws, and arbors—will become the hero of any job site.

 Wrenches: Crescent wrenches and Allen wrenches are non-negotiable items on the HVAC tool list.
 You’ll want a variety of sizes (small to large) on deck to help you tighten and loosen a wide array of fixtures you could encounter.